-Taking the image directly off Google, makes Clicking back to the original source for the image impossible.
-Or or at least that is what I think is happening since it goes back to a blank Google page with no information, and no links or resources.
+Taking the image directly off Google makes Clicking back to the original source for the image impossible.
+Or at least that is what I think is happening since it goes back to a blank Google page with no information, and no links or resources.

 If people download your image, then upload the pinned image from their computer, there is no source for the image.

-What about screen capture an image?
-Then create an image on their computer to upload.
+What about screen capturing an image and then creating an image on their computer to upload?
 There is no source for that either!

 Are you carefully posting images as a resource for others with complete information?